iRLords/WS2812B_controller/README.md

 |GND            |GND        |

 - connect the Pin 14 to input pin of WS2812B and 3v3 to VCC and GND to GND

+# settings
+- open the `config.py` file and fill out of all variables
+- for example : line 4 `matrix` value is 16 , if my WS2812B have 8 LED's i'll put 8 instead of 16
+- and your SSID of wifi is your wifi name

+Good Luck ;)